infiniflow/ragflow/api/python_api_reference.md

 - `position` `list[str]`
   The location information of the chunk within the referenced document.
 - `knowledgebase_id` `str`
-  The ID of the knowledge base to which the referenced document belongs.
+  The ID of the dataset to which the referenced document belongs.
 - `similarity` `float`
   A composite similarity score of the chunk ranging from `0` to `1`, with a higher value indicating greater similarity.
 - `vector_similarity` `float`